awsdocs/aws-opsworks-user-guide/doc_source/resources-reg.md

 This resource can be used only with Linux stacks\.
 Although you can register an Amazon EBS volume with a Windows stack, you cannot attach it to an instance\.

 You can use the **Resources** page to register an Amazon EBS volume with a stack, subject to the following constraints:
 + Attached, non\-root Amazon EBS volumes must be standard, Throughput Optimized HDD, Cold HDD, PIOPS, or General Purpose \(SSD\), but not a RAID array\.
-For information about maximum and minimum volume sizes, see  in this guide\.
+For information about maximum and minimum volume sizes, see [EBS Volumes](workinglayers-basics-edit.md#workinglayers-basics-edit-ebs) in this guide\.
 + Volumes must be XFS formatted\.
 + AWS OpsWorks Stacks does not support other file formats, such as fourth extended file system \(ext4\), for non\-root Amazon EBS volumes\.
 For more information about preparing Amazon EBS volumes, see [Making an Amazon EBS Volume Available for Use](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html)\.
 Note that the example in that topic describes how to create an ext4\-based volume, but you can follow the same steps for XFS based volumes\.

 **To register an Amazon EBS volume**